 Santa Justa elevator and Convent of Carmo

-A short distance from Piazza Rossio, you’ll reach the Santa Justa elevator.
-Built in 1902 by Raoul de Mesnier du Ponsard, a French architect and an apprentice of Gustave Eiffel, Santa Justa elevator (also called “Elevator of Carmo” is one of Lisbon landmarks.
-The elevator connects the lower part of the city to Bairro Alto, and if you climb the spiral staircase to the top of the tower, you’ll be rewarded by a stunning view of the city.
+The Santa Justa elevator is only a short distance from Praça Rossio.
+Built in 1902 by Raoul de Mesnier du Ponsard, a French architect and an apprentice of Gustave Eiffel, the Santa Justa elevator (also called “Elevator of Carmo”) is one of Lisbon’s landmarks.
+The elevator connects the lower part of the city to the Bairro Alto, and if you climb the spiral staircase to the top of the tower, you’ll be rewarded with a stunning view of the city.

 Praça do Comércio